luiscassih/AniMotion.nvim/README.md

 # AniSelectFirst.nvim
-A pretty simple way to do a select-first word by word navigation in neovim similar to kakoune.
+A neovim plugin to add a select-first approach into normal mode, inspired by helix/kakoune.

-## Bugs
-[] - operation motions in visual mode doesn't work.
-For example, doing viw in normal mode select from cursor to next word instead of the current word at cursor.
-[] - Other keys do not work well in visual mode, for example G does not go to the last line, and goes to the first line instead.

 ## Installation
-> Lazy basic
+> Lazy basic defaults to "nvim" mode
 ```lua
 return {
   "luiscassih/AniKakoune",